JuliusKoronci/javascript-clean-code/lib/bad_practice/README.md

 }
 ```

 So whats wrong with this code?
-Lets see first the violations:
+Let's see first the violations:

 1. Maximum 1 level of nesting
 2. Avoid the use of the <b>let</b> keyword